What is cryptocurrency mining? A How To cryptocurrency mining guide.

-Are you interested in the largest and most heavily traded cryptocurrencies (Bitcoin and Ethereum are examples)?
-Are you interested in smaller alternative cryptocurrencies (Zcash and Electroneum are examples).
-I currently mine both larger and smaller market cap coins (including the 4 just mentioned).
+Are you interested in the largest and most heavily traded cryptocurrencies (Bitcoin as an example)?
+Are you interested in smaller alternative cryptocurrencies (Zcash and Ravencoin are examples).
+I currently mine both larger and smaller market cap coins (including what I just mentioned).
 Coinmarketcap.com is a great place to start.

 Step 2: Choose a Wallet.

 This is where you keep your cryptocurrency safe.
 I keep my largest holdings in a hardware wallet, but I use phone wallets, web wallets and local wallets for convenience.
 I do not store any cryptocurrencies on an exchange as they are frequently targets of hackers.